-A. Sign Area Measurements
+A Sign Area Measurements

-1. Wall Signs
+1 Wall Signs

-- a.
-Wall Signs with Background.
+- a Wall Sign with Background.
 For any wall sign that is framed, outlined, painted, or otherwise constructed in a manner that creates a background to differentiate the sign from the structure on which it is placed, the entire area of the sign, including all background colors and features, shall be included in the total sign area.
-Wall signs with backgrounds shall be measured using the guide in Figure 44-10-04.A.1. - b.
-Wall Signs with No Background.
+Wall signs with backgrounds shall be measured using the guide in Figure 44-10-04.A.1. - b Wall Sign with No Background.
 For any wall sign that consists of distinct letters, logos, or other elements placed directly on a structure, the area of the sign shall consist of the smallest simple geometry forming a perimeter around the extreme limits of the sign.
 Wall signs with no background and formed from distinct letters, logos, and other elements shall be measured using the guide in Figure 44-10-04.A.1.

-[Figure 44-10-04.A.1. graphic showing wall sign with and without background with dimension lines]
+Figure 44-10-04.A.1.
+Wall Sign Area Measurements